 DATAMOVEMENTPLANproperty of the

-- Read and write privileges over the target data source.
-To have them, the
+- Execute privilege over the target data source.

 The Data movement of a view is defined in the Execution plan tab of the “Options” dialog of the view.